Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: CONCLUSION

 \section{CONCLUSION}

-In this paper, we present an end-to-end framework for low-light rainy image restoration that outperforms existing solutions for both synthetic and real images.
-As a key design, we propose a P-Net that can extract distinct degradation feature vectors for the degraded bright and dark regions, thereby accurately capturing the causes of image degradation.
-In addition, we introduce an FFT-DG module based on the Fourier frequency domain transformation that provides excellent detail prior guidance information for the restoration process.
-Our approach offers significant improvements over current methods, highlighting the effectiveness of our framework in addressing the challenges of low-light rain image restoration.
+In this paper, we present a two-stage framework for low-light-rainy image restoration that performs favorably against existing solutions for both synthetic and real images.
+As a key design, we propose a DDR-Net that can extract distinct degradation representations for the degraded bright and dark regions, thereby accurately capturing the causes of image degradation.
+In addition, we introduce an FDG module based on detailed image and frequency spatial feature extraction that provides excellent prior guidance information for the restoration process.
+Our approach offers significant improvements over current methods, highlighting the effectiveness of our framework in addressing the challenges of low-light-rainy image restoration.